jim1756999/XRWM/README.md

 * Editor's Note: Rebranding in Progress

 <div align="center">
-<h5>AKANE RWM DESCRIPTION</h5>
+<h10>AKANE RWM DESCRIPTION</h10>

 <h3>  Before starting off, note this: </h3>
       Akane is not a Mod, Module or a ROM.
-It's a RWM, an Read-Write-Memory Package which works as optimization on ROMs. <br />
+It's a RWM, an Read-Write-Memory Package which works as optimization on ROMs

       This Project is aiming on the higest possible Quality in all Edges of a Android OS.
 Based on Years of research, testing and balancing.
       RWM is an Extension which can be installed on top of any ROM running on Xiaomi Devices.
 MIUI or AOSP, Your Choice!
 Select Your Favorite ROM,